MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Notice that all the possible joins that we have to run through the `block_to_transactions` table.
 The `transaction_id` and `state_hash` columns are indexed to make it fast to compute which transactions are in an block and which blocks have a certain transaction for the `transactionStatus` query.
 We have multicolumn indexes for `(receiver, block_length, epoch, slot)` and `(sender, block_length, epoch, slot)` to boost the performance of pagination queries where are sorting based on `block_compare`.

 We also have multicolumn indexes for `(receiver, time_seen_transaction)` and `(sender, time_seen_transaction)` to boost the performance of pagination queries where we are sorting based on the time we first see a transaction.
 The join table has quite a bit of indexes, which will impact the performance of the table when performing write updates.
 If the writes are too slow, then the join table should have only one type of pagination comparison.
-We should prefer `block_compare` over `time_seen_transaction` since `time_seen_transaction` is a mutable field and the change to this field would cause more index updates to `time_seen_transaction`.
+It is hard to predict the performance of these writes with these indexes.
+We should write benchmark performance tests to see how fast writes are with these indices.
+If the writes are too slow, we should prefer `block_compare` over `time_seen_transaction` since `time_seen_transaction` is a mutable field and the change to this field would cause more index updates to `time_seen_transaction`.

 ### Archive Process